ppreshant/flow_cytometry/notes-flowcytometry.md

 	- > The PeacoQC package provides quality control functions that will check for monotonic increasing channels and that will remove outliers and unstable events introduced due to e.g. clogs, speed changes etc. during the measurement of your sample.
 It also provides the functionality of visualising the quality control result of only one sample and the visualisation of the results of multiple samples in one experiment.

 ## Plotting
+- [x] Plotting order : Currently using red as the default I assume, but can have a user key for primary fluorophore of interest 'red/2' or 'green/1'?
+Need to pass it to `.fluor_colour` in `arrange_in_order_of_fluorophore()`
 - [ ] Explain the ugly plots of FSC, SSC in S063 processed and raw data.
 Ex: S063a_B02:
 ![[S063a_B02_raw.png|200]] vs flowcal ![[S063a_B02_raw-flowcal.png|300]]
 - [x] For high density data (> 1 or 2 colours/`sample_category`), need to remove median highlighting / control it with a switch -- _good first application when you make the ridge plotting into a function_